Struct Chain

 fn fill_buf(&mut self) -> Result<&[u8], Error>

-Returns the contents of the internal buffer, filling it with more data from the inner reader if it is empty.
+Returns the contents of the internal buffer, filling it with more data, via Read methods, if empty.
 Read more

 fn consume(&mut self, amt: usize)